kowsalya-42/Multi-Site-Operational-Forecasting-and-Anomaly-Detection-Pipeline/README.md

 # Advanced Forecasting and Anomaly Detection Pipeline

-This project implements a robust forecasting and alerting pipeline for multi-site manufacturing operations.
+This repository delivers a robust analytics pipeline for multi-site industrial operations.
+The pipeline forecasts daily production units and power consumption for each site and automatically detects operational downtime anomalies.

-## Project Structure

-/advanced_forecasting
-│
-├── app/ # CLI application entrypoint
-├── src/ # Source modules (data loading, features, models, anomaly) ├── models/ # Pretrained ML models (XGBoost)
-├── logic_horizon_datasets # Input datasets
-├── notebooks/ # Exploratory Data Analysis and model development notebooks ├── outputs/ # Generated forecasts and anomaly alerts CSVs ├── requirements.txt # Python dependencies
-└── README.md # This file
+- **Automated 14-day forecasting** for both `units_produced` and `power_kwh` using advanced ML models (XGBoost) and baseline models for comparison.
+- **Interpretable anomaly detection** using rolling z-score for early alerts on downtime.
+- **CLI tool** for easy, flexible generation of forecasts and alerts by site and date range.
+- **Reproducible and modular**: Clean code structure, notebooks for EDA/modeling, and clear documentation ensure ease of use and extension.
+- **Business-ready outputs**: Forecast and alert CSVs ready for integration with operations.

 ## Setup
-. **Clone the repository**
+1. **Clone the repository**

 git clone <repo_url>
 cd advanced_forecasting